 Over five decades, the innovation ecosystem has undergone many drastic changes.
 In 1961, when Jack Walters disclosed the Tree Planting Gun and Bullet system he initially conceived of while a student at UBC in the 1950s, there was no formal process at the university for managing and commercializing intellectual property, and all inventions were managed by Canadian Patents and Development Ltd. (CPDL).
 This changed in 1982 when UBC terminated its agreement with CPDL in order to manage its own intellectual property, and in 1984 created the University-Industry Liaison Office (UILO) – the first of its kind in Canada.

 With an initial staff of three specializing in patents and licensing, the UILO allowed UBC to work directly with its own researchers and take a more strategic approach to commercialization.
 The intention was to increase opportunities for both UBC and its researchers to share in the financial benefits arising from research discoveries that had significant academic, economic and social impacts.
 The university had missed major opportunities to do so in the past, including the 1961 discovery of calcitonin by Dr.Harold Copp.
-Used as a treatment for osteoporosis and analgesic for bone cancer, it became the second most popular hormone treatment in the world.
+Used primarily as a treatment for osteoporosis, it became one of the most popular hormone treatments in the world.

 By the time Dr. Madjid Mohseni and graduate student Kristian Dubrawski disclosed UBC’s 3,000th recorded invention in June 2011, UBC had developed an international reputation for its commercialization activities.
 The university’s discoveries – in diverse areas ranging from human therapeutics to computer software and engineering – are the basis of 150 spin-off companies, and products that have generated more than $5 billion in sales, along with widespread social and academic benefits.
 (And it’s worth noting that although Walters’ tree planting system – which enabled the planting of 1,500 seedlings an hour as opposed to 750 per day – was never a commercial success, it nevertheless left its mark; the concept of contained root systems used in the invention was the catalyst for containerized planting, now the predominant form of planting in BC.)